Fallout & Bomb Shelter Near Me – Locations & Options to Survive Nuclear War

 What Is a Fallout Shelter?

 A fallout shelter is a specially constructed enclosed space that shields occupants from nuclear fallout caused by a nuclear bomb.
-A fallout shelter is not the same thing as a bomb shelter, as its primary purpose is not to protect you from the direct impact of a nuclear blast (which would completely vaporise everything within a 0.5 km radius of the point of explosion).
+A fallout shelter is not the same thing as a bomb shelter, as its primary purpose is not to protect you from the direct impact of a nuclear blast (which would completely vaporize everything within a 0.5 km radius of the point of explosion).

 Its purpose is rather to protect you from the radioactive waste falling from the sky in the form of dust, debris, and even black rain (as what happened in Hiroshima and Nagasaki in 1945).